 The 2020 National Defense Act included language that overturned the Widow’s Tax in phases over the next three years.
-Beginning in 2021, survivors will have one-thrid of the payment restored, followed by two-thirds in 2022, and the full amount starting in 2023.
+Beginning in 2021, survivors will have one-third of the payment restored, followed by two-thirds in 2022 and the full amount starting in 2023.
 This article covers more about the repeal of the Widow’s Tax.

 For 40 years, survivors battled to get paid the amount they were owed as a result of their loved ones’ service-related death.
 On the surface, it didn’t make sense why it took so long.